 - 2009:

-- Japan wins the 2009 World Baseball Classic, its second World Baseball Classic title in the two times the tournament had been held.
-As in 2006, Daisuke Matsuzaka is named MVP after going 3-0.
-In the finale, Japan beats the South Korean national team, 5 - 3 ,in 10 innings, with a 2-run single by Ichiro Suzuki off Chang-yong Lim being the winning hit.
+- Japan wins the 2009 World Baseball Classic, its second World Baseball Classic title in the two times the tournament has been held.
+As in 2006, Daisuke Matsuzaka is again named MVP after going 3-0.
+In the finale, Japan beats the South Korean national team, 5 - 3, in ten innings, with a two-run single by Ichiro Suzuki off Chang-yong Lim being the winning hit.
 Suzuki goes 4 for 6 in the game.
 Yu Darvish gets the win after blowing a save opportunity in the 9th.

 - 2010 - The Brewers advise P Scott Schoeneweis that he will not make their opening day roster and that they plan to release him on March 25th.
 Schoeneweis is attempting a comeback after a trying 2009 season both on and off the field and will find a job a few days later with the Boston Red Sox.